danielkocher/advanced-image-processing-and-computer-vision-ps/README.md

 * 4x3.60 GHz AMD FX-4100 CPU, 12GB main memory, Linux Mint 17.
 * `python` in version 2.7.6

+Some directories have to be present, see report and `src/settings/settings.py`.

 ### Remarks

 The k-means++ clustering uses 4 cores in parallel (by argument), so better make